-Background Information Form: A completed 'Background Information Form.'
+Background Information Form: A completed 'Background Information Form.' (form on GEO website)

-Letters of Recommendation: A minimum of three (3) letters of recommendation, each of which must include the Department of Geography's 'Personal Reference Form.'
+Letters of Recommendation: A minimum of three (3) letters of recommendation, each of which must include the Department of Geography's 'Personal Reference Form.' (form on GEO website)

 Master's Degree Information Form: For Ph.D.
 Applicants Only.
-A 'Master's Degree Information Form' completed by the student's Master's Department Chair or chair of your advising committee.
+A 'Master's Degree Information Form' completed by the student's Master's Department Chair or chair of your advising committee. (form on GEO website)

 TOEFL Scores: For International Students only: A current TOEFL score (Test of English as a Foreign Language) for all international students whose native language is not English.
 To be acceptable, the TOEFL test must have been taken within the last 2 years.
 Submission of the TOEFL scores is a University requirement.
 The Geography Department generally does not admit students whose TOEFL scores are less than 600 paper based, 100 for internet based score and 250 for computer based score.
 Funding is unlikely for persons with scores below 630 (paper), 109 (internet), or 267 (computer).
 If you have a degree from an English-speaking country and your work was primarily in English OR if you have a U.S. undergraduate degree, you can request a TOEFL waiver.

 (For the TOEFL we are institution 1465 and department 70.)